Let's face it: wearable safety technology is everywhere these days.

 Information issued remotely

 Field staff often require information when out on location.
 That’s where wearables come into play.

-For example, a voice activated and hands-free wearable gives staff quick and easy access to any documentation and information they need.
+For instance, voice activated and hands-free wearables give staff quick and easy access to any documentation and information they need.

 Workers exposed to repetitive heavy lifting, difficult working environments and working positions risk developing musculoskeletal disorders (MSD).
 In the UK between 2017 and 2018, 6.6 million working days were lost to work-related MSDs.